wuhang03/CamReasoner/README.md

 bash infer/infer.sh
 ```

-The evaluation data are from [CameraBench](https://github.com/sy77777en/CameraBench), including questions and videos.You can refer to [CameraBench](https://github.com/sy77777en/CameraBench) for more details.
+The evaluation data are from [CameraBench](https://github.com/sy77777en/CameraBench), including questions and videos.
+You can refer to [CameraBench](https://github.com/sy77777en/CameraBench) for more details.

+You can also refer to [ShotBench](https://github.com/Vchitect/ShotBench) and [RefineShot](https://github.com/wuhang03/RefineShot) for out-of-domain camera movement understanding evaluation and reasoning reliability evaluation.
+These evaluation can be run simply modifying `MODEL_NAME` and `CATEGORY` in evaluate_qwen.sh in [RefineShot](https://github.com/wuhang03/RefineShot).

 ## 📈 Training Curves